 NATIONWIDE FEDERAL TORT CLAIMS ACT ATTORNEYS

-If you or a family member have suffered a serious personal injury as a result of the negligence of a government employee or agency, you may ask, “can I sue the United States government?”
+If you or a family member have suffered a serious personal injury as a result of the negligence of a government employee or agency, you may ask, “Can I sue the United States government?”
 The answer is yes, you may be able to bring a claim against the U.S. government and receive compensation for your losses.
 But suing the government for personal injury can be a difficult and complicated process.
 Those who achieve the best results usually do so when they seek the assistance of attorneys who are experienced with this type of case from the outset.

 The federal government, its employees and agents are responsible for many personal injuries each year.
 Many of these are caused by traffic accidents involving a federal government vehicle such as:

 The federal government is also responsible for injuries that happen at federal venues, also known as premises liability accidents.
 These cases involve situations where the government failed to make reasonable effort to maintain safe conditions for visitors.
-Those who are hurt due to unsafe conditions in federal government buildings (e.g. post offices, museums, courthouses, office buildings, etc.) may be wondering, “can I sue the federal government for personal injury?”
-The answer is yes, provided you follow the proper procedures which includes timely presenting an administrative claim first.

 record-setting case results